njdjyxz/cse15l-lab-reports/Lab Report 1.md

 [user@sahara ~]$
 ```
 * Now the working directory is "home".
 * When I put no arguments after `cd` it  changes nothing, and the working directory shown in the next line of the terminal is still /home.
-I have this output because I put no path after `cd` which tells the filesystem to stay where it is.
+I have this output because when execute `cd` with no argument, it will return to the home directory.
+Because I'm already at/home, nothing will change.
 * It is not an error.

 ___